tdwg/bdq/tg2/_build_review/templates/extension/bdqffdq/bdqffdq_extension-header.md

 - [**Fitness For Use Framework Ontology Guide**](../../guide/bdqffdq/index.md) - Provides a visual and narrative introduction to the concepts and application of the ontology.
 - [**Fitness For Use Framework Ontology List of Terms**](../../list/bdqffdq/index.md) - The term list document, which enumerates and describes the vocabulary terms.
-- [**Fitness for Use Framework Ontology**](../../bdqffdq/index.md) - Provides normative guidance on the use of the vocabulary.
+- [**Fitness For Use Framework Ontology**](../../bdqffdq/index.md) - Provides normative guidance on the use of the vocabulary.
 - **Fitness For Use Framework Ontology Vocabulary Extension** - Defines additional axioms extending the core vocabulary.
 This document.
-- [**Biodiversity Data Quality Fitness for Use Framework (Ontology)**](../../../vocabulary/bdqffdq.owl) - The ontology, which provides the formal RDF/OWL representation of the vocabulary.
+- [**Biodiversity Data Quality Fitness For Use Framework (Ontology)**](../../../vocabulary/bdqffdq.owl) - The ontology, which provides the formal RDF/OWL representation of the vocabulary.

 #### 1.3.1 Term List Distributions (non-normative)